Sapa, Vietnam

 If you are thinking about moving to Sapa, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Sapa can vary greatly depending on the type of accommodation.
 For budget travelers, dormitory-style hostels can be found for a very affordable price.
 Mid-range hotels and guesthouses typically offer rooms at a moderate price, while luxury resorts and hotels can be quite expensive.
 On average, a night's stay in Sapa can range from very cheap to moderately expensive.
-It's always best to check current prices and availability as they can fluctuate based on the season and demand," wrote a member in Sapa.
+It's always best to check current prices and availability as they can fluctuate based on the season and demand," said one expat who made the move to Sapa.

 What should I bring when moving to Sapa?